Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 #}
 ```

-Before we move on, I want to quickly call out the "type" of the data we've just created.
+Before we move on, I want to call out the "type" of the data we've just created.

-We're going to talk about types in the next session, but I want to quickly point some things out.
+We're going to talk about types in the next chapter, but I want to quickly point some things out.
 The type of data
-describes a number of things but mainly, how that data is stored in memory and how it can be used.
-For example, is the
+describes a number of things but mainly, how that data is represented in memory and how it can be used.
+For example, is
-data a string (like "blue"), or a number, or a boolean that represent true or false.
+the data a string (like "blue"), or a number, or a boolean that represent true or false.

 If you're using an editor that shows type information you might see that next to `actual` its written something like
 `: &str`, eg: